Board of Directors

 Matt has served as pastor of First Presbyterian since 2018.
 Matt works with an energetic congregation to make First Presbyterian a sanctuary for all people to gather to worship, study, dream, work for justice, sing, and build friendships that will heal the world.
 Matt and Rachel have two grown sons and one in college.
 He has served churches in South Carolina, Virginia, and Arkansas, and has written Mercy Creek, a novel, and the memoir One Thousand Miles: Following My Fathers WWII Footsteps.

-Demario Turner assists Carle's Human Resources and Volunteer Services with all aspects of on-boarding contingent labor that includes students in their clinical, observational, and internship roles, contractors, and temporary workers.
+Demario Turner assists Carle's Human Resources and Volunteer Services with all aspects of diversity, equity, and inclusion, as well as on-boarding contingent labor that includes students in their clinical, observational, and internship roles, contractors, and temporary workers.
 He is native to the Champaign-Urbana area and has a strong passion for both civic engagement and the growth and development in the human resources profession.
 Mr. Turner also served on the Champaign County Racial Justice Task Force and is a United Way Emerging Community Leader.

 Clinical Assistant Professor | Department of Urban and Regional Planning